bugbiteme/openshift-space-challenge/README.md

 - click on "Admin Panel" in top menu.
 - click on "Config" in top menu.
 - click on "Backup" in side menu.
-- click on "Import" tab, "Choose File" and upload `ctfg-upload-me.zip` created by the `deploy.yaml` playbook.
+- click on "Import" tab, "Choose File" and upload `ctfd-upload-me.zip` created by the `deploy.yaml` playbook.

 This will take a few seconds and will send you back to the Login page.
 Admin access: username = `admin`, password = `redhat123`.
 User access: see `credentials.csv`` file.